 What does success look like to your team?
 In this section, it’s important to look at the different markers of success, apart from just the bottom line.
-This might be time, quality, growth or team work related, just to name a few.
-OKRs or Objectives and key results is a goal management framework made famous by Google.
-It focuses on driving team alignment and focusing on tangible metrics and associated results.
+These might be time, quality, growth or teamwork related.
+Check out this piece on OKRs or Objectives and Key Results for inspiration on the importance of focusing on tangible metrics.

 Standards of quality

 What is the standard of work that your team will consider acceptable?
 This is important to define early on, and it will help you maintain high standards.
-Features such as timeliness, originality, well researched, digitally advanced and neat might be some of the key criteria your team will strive for.
+Features such as timeliness, originality, depth of research, digital advancement and neatness might be some key criteria your team wants to strive for.

 Discover visual collaboration

 Well done!
-By defining team expectations, you’ve taken the first step to creating a strong team.
+By defining team expectations, you’ve taken the first step towards a strong team.

 Example of a team charter template for leadership

-Let’s take the example of a new international product team that has been set up with a multinational to help improve cooperation and cohesion for the development of new products.
+Let’s look at the example of a new product team that has been created to improve cooperation and cohesion during the product development process.

-If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles on effective team work with the Team Canvas, Better Communication within Remote Teams.
+If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles:

 - 10 Steps To Effective Teamwork With The Team Canvas template